saivteja/MessageDelivery/README.md

 resources/application.properties - It contains application-wide properties.
 Spring reads the properties defined in this file to configure your application.
 You can define server’s default port, server’s context path, database URLs etc, in this file.

-pom.xml - contains all the project dependencies
+pom.xml - contains all the project dependencies.